 What are the ISP’s speeds?

 The usage habits and needs of people in your household will determine the speed that you’ll need.
-It is important to match the speeds with your needs to ensure you aren’t paying for faster internet than you need but that it can keep up with your online activities.
+It is important to match your plan’s download and upload speeds with your needs: this ensures you’ll be able to do everything you need to online without buffering, and can also prevent you from paying more for speeds you don’t really need.

 What else is included?

-Some providers will offer inclusions to sweeten the deal.
-These can include Fetch set top boxes, phone lines, static IP addresses and entertainment packages.
-Plans with these inclusions tend to cost more than the bare bones options so it is worth considering whether these inclusions are worth it.
-You might also need to consider whether you will want a modem supplied, or if you would prefer to BYO modem.
+Some providers will offer extra inclusions to sweeten the deal, including free modems, phone lines, static IP addresses and entertainment packages.
+However, plans with these inclusions tend to cost more than the bare bones options. so it is worth considering whether those perks and frills are really worth it.
+A plan with an included modem can be convenient if you’re in need of new hardware, but you can save money if you already have a compatible modem you can BYO.

-Although most providers offer flexible, no lock-in contracts that you can generally leave at any time, it is important to read the fine print before you sign up with an ISP.
+Although most ISPs offer flexible, no lock-in contracts that you can generally leave at any time, it is important to read the fine print before you sign up.
 Some providers will require you to stay for a minimum term, particularly if you have a modem included, and leaving before this term may result in a fee.

 Compare NBN plans